Naming of cider Aachen Germany

 Wrote one of the first books on cider.
 “A Treatise of Fruit Trees”.
 An early enthusiast linking fruit trees and fruit products with God.
 Ralph was religious and spirituality and nature were commonly closely entwined.
 Unfortunately Ralph was a Protestant and the Restoration and the Royal Society wiped him from the history books.
 No image of him exists today.
 This is the front-piece of his book.

 Britain Hereford, Worcester and Gloucester & Somerset

-Following the invasion of Britain by William Duke of Normandy, the apple continued its journey.
+Following the invasion of Britain by William Duke of Normandy, the apple continued its journey in Europe.
 Areas especially good for apple growing are the The Three Counties – Hereford, Worcester and Gloucester and also Somerset and Devon although apples are found growing all over UK, probably first in the South East where the Normans settled first.

 November 2019 AD